jdsutherland/ticketee/README.md

 * Viewer  - read project but not edit.
 * Editor  - read project and create/update tickets on the project.
 * Manager - read project, manage tickets, and administrate some facets of the project itself, including editing the project’s details.
 They won’t be able to delete the project, though - that’s reserved for admins of the site.

+## Ticket comments
+- Tickets will have comments (only auth'd can comment)

+## Ticket State - tickets have a workflow revolving around state changes
+- an Admin can add states (but not delete)
+  - states don't get deleted once created & used on a Ticket (but can be 'archived')
+### States (changed via drop-down list):
+* new (default)
+* open => 'when a developer decides to work on it'
+* resolved
+* 'need more info'
+* duplicate
+* invalid